dedunu/tech/_posts/2016-03-02-how-to-create-emr-cluster-using-boto3.md

 ---
 layout: post
-title: How to create an EMR cluster using Boto3?
+title: "How to create an EMR cluster using Boto3?"
 ---

 I wrote a blog post about [Boto2 and EMR clusters a few months ago](2016-01-05-how-to-specify-releaselabel-for-emr.md).
 Today I'm going to show how to create EMR clusters using Boto3.
 Boto3 documentation is available at [here](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html).